casper-wjs/General-assembly-projects/project_2/README.md

 Lot frontage feature was a column that required more thought.
 Based on data dictionary definition, lot frontage meant the linear feet of street connected to the property.
 Upon further reading, it is the horizontal distance between the sides of lot line and it shouldn't be zero.
 In this case, the null values were imputed with the median value.

 Once the training set was cleaned with all null values accounted for, the same methodology was applied to the test set.
 The only difference was that I could not drop any rows for the test set as part of the Kaggle submission requirement.
 An example of a feature that we could not drop was the rows with incorrect data from the neighborhood column.
-There were 5 rows labelled 'greens' neighborhood, in this case, they were replaced with 2 (which is the median ordinal ranking) for this neighborhood feature.
+There were 5 rows labelled 'greens' neighborhood, in this case, they were replaced with 2 (which is the median ordinal ranking value) for this neighborhood feature.

 ## Exploratory Data Analysis